-Vehicular manslaughter, which is also known as vehicular homicide in Georgia, is one of the most serious charges anyone can face.
 A vehicular manslaughter charge results from an individual being accused of (unintentionally and unlawfully) causing a death while driving a vehicle.
-Some who is charged with vehicular manslaughter can lose their driver’s license and face jail time, fines and fees, probation time, and more.
+Being charged with vehicular manslaughter can result in the loss of one’s driver’s license, as well as jail time, fines and fees, and probation.
+Contact an attorney immediately if you have been charged with vehicular manslaughter in the state of Georgia.

 There are two types of vehicular manslaughter a person can be charged within Georgia: